Value a Private Company

 Add the FutureSearch connector if you haven't already.
 Then ask Claude:

-SpaceX has filed for IPO at $1.75 trillion.
-Break it into major business segments and forecast the fair market value of each in billions USD.
-Then sum the parts and compare to the IPO price.
+Acme Industries is filing for IPO.
+Break it into its three business segments and forecast the fair market value of each in billions USD.

 Go to futuresearch.ai/app and enter:

-SpaceX has filed for IPO at $1.75 trillion.
-Break it into major business segments and forecast the fair market value of each in billions USD.
+Acme Industries is filing for IPO.
+Break it into its three business segments and forecast the fair market value of each in billions USD.
 Then sum the parts and compare to the IPO price.

 pip install futuresearch